QueenBeeSC/swarm.city-Terminal/README.md

 > ## Create a Profile

-Click on the profile picture or the username to access the profile view.
+Click on the profile picture or username to access the profile view.
 On the profile view, you see a profile avatar, username, and public wallet address.
 You also see a button to make backup, delete this user, and log out.

 Personalize your account by changing the profile picture and username.
 The user can upload a profile picture or take the picture with the camera in his device.
 The image can be cropped before saving.

-Set a currency - BTC/ETH/USD/EUR - to reference SWT tokens.
-In the balance of the wallet, this reference currency will be shown next to the SWT token balance.
-On the profile screen, the user sees a transaction history.

 <br>